zowe/docs-site/docs/user-guide/configuring-docker.md

 Configuring the Zowe runtime Docker Image has similarities to [configuring runtime instance on z/OS](configure-instance-directory.md).
 However, there are three major differences:

-- Ports are managed between Docker and the host rather than in instance.env
+- Ports are managed between Docker and the host rather than in the `instance.env` file
 - Plugins can be added from the host by using a Docker mount
 - External certificates can be used from a Docker mount